Submission guidelines

 Imogen's Manuscript Wishlist

-I'm keen to work with academics and journalists, and I'm interested in history, politics, philosophy, identity, art, the environment, nature and food.
-I've sold books on a range of subjects by those I do represent e.g. heat, mythology, domestic objects, the future, wild mountain shelters, British Chinese history, the internet...
+In non-fiction, I'm keen to work with academics and journalists.
+I'm interested in history, popular science, political writing, investigative journalism, cultural criticism, memoir, biography, nature, and food.
+I've sold books on a range of subjects by those I do represent e.g. heat, mythology, domestic objects, perversion, the future, wild mountain shelters, British Chinese history, the internet, endings...
 I'm looking for writers that can spark curiosity no matter the subject, and marry vivid narrative with deep research.
 I enjoy working on proposals, too, and I'm happy to speak to non-fiction writers in the early stages of a project.

-In non-fiction, I'm looking for political and cultural commentaries like DOPPELGANGER by Naomi Klein, THE RIGHT TO SEX by Amia Srinivasan, THE TRANSGENDER ISSUE by Shon Faye, THE AGE OF SURVEILLANCE CAPITALISM by Shoshana Zuboff; mind-bending non-fiction like ENTANGLED LIFE by Merlin Sheldrake, SILK by Aarathi Prasad, ISLANDS OF ABANDONMENT by Cal Flyn, and SAVING TIME by Jenny Odell; narrative biographies, like FIRE ISLAND by Jack Parlett, SQUARE HAUNTING by Francesca Wade, and SUPER-INFINITE by Katherine Rundell; memoir about history or landscapes like A FLAT PLACE by Noreen Masud, FREE by Lea Ypi, and LATE LIGHT by Michael Malay; an insider story like SEA STATE by Tabitha Lasley and UNCANNY VALLEY by Anna Wiener; obsessive, literary true crime like THE RED PARTS by Maggie Nelson and THIS HOUSE OF GRIEF by Helen Garner.
+I'm looking for political and cultural commentaries like Doppelganger by Naomi Klein, The Right to Sex by Amia Srinivasan, The Transgender Issue by Shon Faye, The Age of Surveillance Capitalism by Shoshana Zuboff; mind-bending non-fiction like Entangled Life by Merlin Sheldrake, Silk by Aarathi Prasad, Islands of Abandonment by Cal Flyn, and Saving Time by Jenny Odell; narrative biographies, like Fire Island by Jack Parlett, Square Haunting by Francesca Wade, and Super-Infinite by Katherine Rundell; memoir about history or landscapes like A Flat Place by Noreen Masud, Free by Lea Ypi, and Late Light by Michael Malay; an insider story like Sea State by Tabitha Lasley and Uncanny Valley by Anna Wiener; obsessive, literary true crime like The Red Parts by Maggie Nelson, Say Nothing by Patrick Radden Keefe, This House of Grief by Helen Garner.

 Kate's Manuscript Wishlist